mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 Pipeline Structure
 ------------------

-See the Nifty paper for a high level overview.
-Nifty general runs with the following procedure:
+See the Nifty4Gemini paper for a high level overview.
+Nifty4Gemini general runs with the following procedure:

 - A script in the scripts/ directory is called from the command line.
 - This script imports the relevant pipeline and steps from the nifty/pipeline/ and nifty/pipeline/steps/directories.